 Both Molly and Lydia adhere to the Code of Ethics of the American Counseling Association.

-Wild Goose Counseling LLC may also contract with other private counselors on a case-by-case basis, such as when our own caseload is full or when we believe you would be a good fit with one of our private contractors.
+Wild Goose Counseling LLC may also contract with other private counselors on a case-by-case basis.
 In those cases, your contracted counselor will provide you with a written documentation detailing his/her disclosure of counseling credentials.
 All private counselors who work collaboratively with Wild Goose will also adhere to the ACA Code of Ethics.

 We will always work hard to make sure that you have a positive counseling experience.
 After all, that’s why we do what we do!
 However, if a conflict occurs despite our efforts, it is agreed that any disputes shall be negotiated directly between the parties.
 If these negotiations are not satisfactory, then the parties agree to mediate any differences with a mutually acceptable third-party mediator.
 If these are unsatisfactory, then the parties shall move to arbitration, and then binding arbitration, choosing an arbitrator mutually agreeable to both.
 Litigation shall be considered only if and after these above- mentioned methods of resolution are all given a good faith effort and are unsatisfactory.

 You will schedule your appointments with your counselor directly, either in person or over the phone.
 We also provide a text complementary reminder service, if approved by you, in the form of a discreet reminder text sent to your preferred cell number the day before your appointment.
 It is always 100% your responsibility to remember your scheduled appointments and to keep them.